andreasvc/disco-dop/docs/params.rst

     :fanout_marks_before_bin: whether to add fanout markers before binarization
     :labelfun: specify a function from nodes to labels; can be used to change how labels appear in markovization, e.g., to strip of annotations.
+    :dot: if ``True``, horizontal context will include all siblings not yet generated, separated with a dot from the siblings that have been.
+        This option overrules ``h`` and ``revh``.
+    :filterlabels: filter any labels matching this sequence from the horizontal markovization context.
+If labels are of the form ``A/B``, only A is used to match against this sequence.
+Also, ``labelfun`` is first applied to the label, if given.
+Can be used to filter out modifiers, s.t. the context contains only required elements.
+	:param direction: if True, mark the the direction of the binarization with l, r, or m; l is everything before the head, r to the right, and m just before introducing the head.

 Stages